Microsoft goes mainstream to win phone share

 Windows phones tend to fare better overseas, where they have as much as 20 percent share in some markets such as Mexico and Poland, and almost 7 percent in Britain, according to Microsoft.

-That is partly because the role of powerful carriers such as AT&T Inc (T.N) and Verizon Wireless (VZ.N) (VOD.L), which dominate U.S. phone retail, is less pronounced in overseas markets.
+That is partly because the role of powerful carriers such as AT&T Inc and Verizon Wireless, which dominate U.S. phone retail, is less pronounced in overseas markets.

 "AT&T and Verizon have been great partners," said Myerson.
 "But where the market dynamics are different, and where the operators play a different role, we have done better."